 A day at leisure to relax in Argelès-sur-Mer.
 Relax on the hotel's private beach or maybe explore the region further.B, D

-Today we join the local coastal railway, heading south towards the Spanish border along the stunning 'Vermillion Coast', where the region's expansive beaches develop into a series of charming coves, backed by vineyards and the Albères mountains.
+Today head south towards the Spanish border along the stunning 'Vermillion Coast', where the region's expansive beaches develop into a series of charming coves, backed by vineyards and the Albères mountains.
 We stop at the simply stunning coastal village of Collioure.
 It is not difficult to see why the Fauvist art movement was drawn to Collioure, with its special light, beautiful bay, lighthouse and fort.B, D

 After breakfast we transfer to Perpignan, joining the TGV to Paris, where we join the Eurostar to London St Pancras.B